codemaster102/hsbdc-k-means/README.md

 ## Customization
 - Modify `n_clusters` in the script to change the number of clusters.
-- Replace `student_data.csv` with a real dataset for practical use.
+- Replace `student_data.csv` with a other datasets for practical use.